How to Choose a Reputable Jeweller (Checklist + Red Flags)

 - Engagement ring: You compare jewellers with GIA grads, choosing one who shows stone certificates upfront.

-- **Heirloom repair:** A Toronto jeweller provides before-and-after photos and a warranty on resizing.
+- Heirloom repair: A jeweller provides before-and-after photos and a warranty on resizing.

 - Insurance appraisal: You find an AGS-accredited jeweller whose report is accepted by your insurer.